 Also see my multi-article series on Capon’s exegesis of the psalms

 _____, Between Noon and Three (1997 ed.)

 Capon described the writing of this book a “watershed experience” and considered it his most important book.
 It’s difficult to describe.
 The first part is a parable of two adulterous lovers, Paul and Laura, with Caponic commentary.
 Many will find the parable scandalous, because the two lovers do not repent of their sin.
 Capon, of course, is not endorsing sin (despite appearances, he is not an antinomian); but he wants us to see that unconditional love (represented by Laura) transcends moralism.
 The second part is an imaginary coffee house Q&A between Capon and his parishioners.
 The third part is another parable—this time a parable about the gangster-style execution of a New Jersey mobster.
 Is it possible for God to forgive murder, redeem murder?
-Only, suggests Capon, if we come to understand that evil is eternally enveloped, judged, and redeemed within the death and resurrection of Jesus Christ.
+Yes, Capon boldly asserts.
+Evil is eternally enveloped, judged, and redeemed within the death and resurrection of Jesus Christ.